Cognitive Services

 Generate text

-Generate training examples that extend NLU model.
-Greatly improve training datasets by generating many examples based on a few manually entered utterances.
+Generate training examples to extend NLU models.
+This greatly improves training datasets by generating many examples based on a few manually entered utterances.

 AI enabled language translation